blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

               name: "<STACK_NAME>_ALERT_ENCRYPTION_PASSWORD"

     ```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.

 ##### 2. Create ALERT_ENCRYPTION_GLOBAL_SALT secret.

 - Create a docker secret containing the encryption salt for Alert.

     ```docker secret create <STACK_NAME>_ALERT_ENCRYPTION_GLOBAL_SALT - <FILE_CONTAINING_SALT>```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+    - Replace <FILE_CONTAINING_SALT> with the path to the file containing the salt text.

 - Make sure the alert service is uncommented from the docker-compose.local-overrides.yml file.
 - Uncomment the following from the docker-compose.local-overrides.yml file alert service section.